Mary Reader

 5 min read

-LSE Politics & Policy Blog: The UK is now falling behind both European countries and the US in its support for larger families
+The UK is now falling behind both European countries and the US in its support for larger families (LSE Politics & Policy)

 Mary Reader and Megan Curran explain how the circumstances of COVID-19 have forced the US government to re-think its approach on child poverty and larger families.
 They argue it is about time the UK did the same, particularly in relation to the two-child limit policy.